 Summary of this home's energy performance related features

-The table below gives an assessment of the key individual elements that have an impact on this home's energy and environmental performance.
-Each element is assessed by the national calculation methodology against the following scale: Very poor / Poor / Average / Good / Very good.
-The assessment does not take into consideration the physical condition of any element.
-'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology based on age and type of construction.
+The following is an assessment of the key individual elements that have an impact on this home's performance rating.
+Each element is assessed against the following scale: Compliant / Average / Good / Very good.